 The core of the Binary Analysis Tool is freely available to everyone under the Apache license.
 This means you can use, study, share and improve it without cost and with minimal restrictions.
 Other extra packages have been released under the GPLv2 license and as public domain software.

-A recent Linux distribution (we tested on Fedora 19 and 20 and Ubuntu 12.04 LTS) is much recommended.
+A recent Linux distribution (we tested on Fedora 19 and 20 and Ubuntu 14.04 LTS) is much recommended.
+Npte for Ubuntu users: any release older than Ubuntu 14.04 is unsupported.
 Apart from the bat package you will also need to install the bat-extratools and bat-extratools-java packages.

 When not using the binary packages you should consult the build files in the source code for a complete list of dependencies.
 For Debian/Ubuntu these can be found in debian/control.
 For Fedora they can be found in setup.cfg.

 Need help?
 Check the documentation.